macromuseum/macromuseum.github.io/_posts/2017-09-18-data-science-for-ecologists.md

 ![bodyimg]({{ site.baseurl }}/images/data-science.png)
 <center>Drew Conway's data science Venn diagram of doom.</center>

-To summarise the process (from what I gathered listening to people at the meeting), a basic data science project works as follows: A client gives you some data and asks you to do something with it.
-This could be a very specific task, such as predicting when a client might leave an investment bank, or might be very general, for example looking at many years worth of data and trying to spot patterns that might then lead to questions.
+To summarise the process (from what I gathered listening to people at the meeting), a basic data science project works as follows: a client gives you some data and asks you to do something with it.
+This could be a very specific task, such as predicting when a client might leave an investment bank, or might be very general, for example looking at many year's worth of data and trying to spot patterns that might then lead to questions.
 Generally people seemed to work very closely with their clients, discussing in great detail what was required and reporting back frequently.
 A lot of work seemed to involve the initial data cleaning and wrangling, and projects needed to change to fit with the changing needs of the client.
 As a final product, clients wanted a variety of things.
 Some required reports, others software, and many wanted some kind of application or dashboard that would allow them to run analyses themselves.

 ## How does this relate to what we do in PhDs/postdocs?
 I've noted a number of similarities and differences below.

 ### Similarities
-- Data is extremely messy, and lots of data wrangling is needed.
+- Data are extremely messy, and lots of data wrangling is needed.
 Yeah we've got this one covered in biology!
 - Statistics used are standard statistics used in biology - linear models, GLMs, clustering.
 In fact most PhDs use more complex stats.
 Use this to your advantage!
 - Ability to communicate what you did and why, and what you found, is key.
 The only difference is the audience may need more help understanding some concepts, particularly as regards to uncertainty in models.
 - Data visualisation is really important.
 - Presentation skills are really important.

 ### Differences
-- Lots of emphasis on data exploration to come up with questions, rather than *a priori* hypotheses.
+- Lots of emphasis on data exploration to come up with questions, rather than *a priori* hypotheses, although we sometimes do that in biology too.
-- Data is always "other people's data", though you can ask clients to provide/collect other pertinent data.
+- Data are always "other people's data", though you can ask clients to provide/collect other pertinent data.
 This means you have to work hard to understand it.
 - Privacy and data protection are likely to be an issue, so learn how to deal with this and be prepared to work around issues where you can't ever see the actual data, just a dummy subset.
 - Often multiple people are involved in a single project.
 So rather than running all the analyses for a project, you might just run one analysis that makes up a bigger whole.
 - Often clients wanted to predict what would happen the future, which we don't do that often.

 ## Dealing with perception bias
 One thing to be aware of is that there are misconceptions among employers about academics.
-I had a long chat with someone who claimed that employers thought PhDs/postdocs made poor data scientists because (1) they couldn't cope with messy data; (2) they couldn't use databases; (3) they couldn't deal with working 9-5; and (4) they didn't know how to monetise their skills.
+I had a long chat with someone who claimed that employers thought PhDs/postdocs made poor data scientists because (1) they couldn't cope with messy data; (2) they couldn't use databases; (3) they couldn't deal with working 9-5; and (4) they didn't know how to monetise their skills or deal with clients.

 Of course biologists often have the messiest data and spend huge amounts of time data wrangling, many people use databases, and academics often work far longer than eight hour days, even if not exactly 9-5!
 However, it's worth trying to make this kind of thing clear in your job applications and CV, and writing your experience in a way that will sell the relevance of your PhD work to the job.
-The issue of dealing with clients is more true, but this is something that can be taught, and "work experience" (see below) may help convince employers that you have the ability to do this.
+The issue of dealing with knowing how to deal with clients is more true, but this is something that can be taught, and "work experience" (see below) may help convince employers that you have the ability to do this.

 I got annoyed in a talk where someone referred to scientists as "citizen data scientists" because we vaguely know what we are doing.
 In the questions someone said we were a hopeless case because we would never let go of our "point and click" mentality.
 So these are the kinds of people we are trying to convince that we are actually pretty competent!